Key Takeaways

 Shingles symptoms and treatment

 Symptoms of shingles include sensitive and/or tingling skin followed by a red, blistery rash.
-The blisters tend to scab over in 7 to 10 days and are fully healed by 2 to 4 weeks.
+The blisters tend to scab over in seven to 10 days and are fully healed by two to four weeks.
 Headache, fever/chills, and an upset stomach are other common symptoms of shingles.
 The pain from this infection can be severe and debilitating and can interfere with daily life.

 There’s no known cure for shingles.
 Treatment usually involves managing the pain with topical creams, steroids, and cold compresses.
 In some cases, anti-viral medications are used to ease symptoms and prevent nerve damage.
 While shingles typically runs its course within a few weeks, roughly 10-18% of people experience long-term nerve pain called postherpetic neuralgia (PHN).
 Other complications of shingles include: